Analysis | What we know about the risk Trump’s infection posed to those around him this week

 Outdoors, generally speaking at a distance from others, no masks, lengthy duration.
 Medium risk.

 The person who spent the most time in proximity to Trump during the event was Barrett, who stood to his side.
 She has reportedly tested negative for the virus.
-Sen. Mike Lee (R-Utah), who attended the event, announced on Friday morning that he has tested positive for the virus.
-A number of other senators — including Thom Tillis (R-N.C.), Josh Hawley (R-Mo.), Deb Fischer (R-Neb.) and Ben Sasse (R-Neb.) — also attended, as did officials including Attorney General William P. Barr.
-A number of Trump allies, including Fox News’s Laura Ingraham, former administration staffer Kellyanne Conway and Trump’s former campaign manager Corey Lewandowski were there as well.
+Sen. Mike Lee (R-Utah), who attended the event, announced Friday morning that he has tested positive for the virus.
+A number of other senators — including Thom Tillis (R-N.C.), Josh Hawley (R-Mo.), Deb Fischer (R-Neb.) and Ben Sasse (R-Neb.) — also attended, as did Attorney General William P. Barr.
+A number of Trump allies, including Fox News’s Laura Ingraham, former White House staffer Kellyanne Conway and Trump’s former campaign manager Corey Lewandowski were there as well.

+Two others who attended the Barrett event have also since tested positive.
+The president of the University of Notre Dame, where Barrett is on the faculty, announced Friday that he had.
+A member of the press corps who covered the Barrett event did, as well.

-That night, another rally was held, this time at an airport in Harrisburg, Pa.
-The risk of infection from Trump was equivalent to his rally in Virginia, though, again, that doesn’t hold for the rally’s attendees.
+Another rally was held Saturday night, this time at an airport in Harrisburg, Pa.
+The risk of infection from Trump was equivalent the risk at his rally in Virginia, though, again, that doesn’t hold for the rally’s attendees.

 “Masks usage is mixed.
 Hard to say.
 Could be 10% of the crowd.
 Could be 25%,” the pool report stated.
 “Lots of folks near the press have masks lowered, around their neck.”